lichader/aoqi-class-202007/README.md

 # aoqi-class-202007
-Repo that stores students exercises
+Repo that stores exercises of students